A Dream for Creatives

 “I like Squarespace’s Momentum template because it’s simple and easy to use.
 I don’t get bogged down with technical gimmicks because there are none.
 It frees me up so that I am able to work on what’s important.”

 Photographer Jeff Johnson created his portfolio website with Squarespace because of its simple editor and visually engaging templates.

-Plus, all Squarespace templates are mobile responsive, so you don’t worry about missing out on any mobile visitors (this is a major plus, since 74% of users are more likely to return to mobile-friendly websites!).
+All Squarespace templates are mobile responsive, so you don’t worry about missing out on any mobile visitors (this is a major plus, since 74% of users are more likely to return to mobile-friendly websites!).

 Squarespace’s templates are highly flexible, meaning you can easily make them your own – you can replace images, add and delete sections, enter text, and manage multiple pages at once.

 While it’s not a “pure” drag-and-drop builder, you can drag certain elements around, and can reformat the image layout by changing your design settings – for example, by creating a collage or making images overlap.
-If you want a really different design, simply switch your template and carry on customizing!

 One thing to note about Squarespace is that it assumes you have high resolution photos to fill the large image blocks that dominate most of its templates.
 These are what make these designs so visually impressive, and if you don’t have high-quality images to fill the templates, you might struggle.